hubmapconsortium/software-docs/docs/apis.md

 ---
 # HuBMAP APIs

-The following five APIs, available as RESTful web services, are availble which support data ingest, querying and delivery of metadata.
+The following five APIs, available as RESTful web services, are available which support data ingest, querying and delivery of metadata.
 Data delivery is available via the [Globus Transfer Service](https://www.globus.org/data-transfer) and [Globus Transfer API](https://docs.globus.org/api/transfer/).
 See the [HuBMAP IDs](#HUBMAPIDS) section below for information about the ids used by the HuBMAP APIs.

 ### Ingest API